A RETRO CONNECTION PUZZLE

 Colorblind-Safe Palette

-Toggle the VISUAL setting and the whole board repaints with an Okabe-Ito-inspired deep blue + amber combination.
+Toggle the VISUAL setting and the whole board repaints with an Okabe-Ito-inspired deep blue + orange combination.
 It's a universal-design pair designed for deuteranopia, protanopia, and tritanopia — also high-contrast enough to read cleanly on low brightness or sun-bleached screens.
 Nothing else about the game changes, so muscle memory transfers perfectly.

 • Applies to blocks, wires, edge lights, HUD

-BLUE HALF ♪ cello · lower note
+BLUE HALF ♪ piano note or “blue”

-RED HALF ♪ cello · higher note
+RED HALF ♪ piano note or “red”

-AUDIO · PLACEMENT
+AUDIO · COLOR READING

 C3E3G3 C4E4G4